Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Quotients of Schemes

 \begin{lemma} Let $R$ be a noetherian ring, and $X$ a separated, finite type $R$-scheme with an $R$-action of a finite group $G$.
 Suppose that there is a point $x\in X$ such that the orbit $G.x$ is not contained in any open affine subscheme $U\subset X$.
 Then $X/G$ is a not a scheme. \end{lemma} \begin{rmk} Lemma~\ref{lemma:Hiranaka-example} must have been known to experts for a long time.
 However, we are not aware of any reference for this fact.
 For example, \cite[Exp.
-V, Proposition 1.8]{SGA1} shows that it is impossible for $X/G$ to be a scheme {\it and} for $\pi\colon X \to X/G$ to be affine\footnote{Affineness of $X \to X/G$ is part of the definition an ``admissible'' action of $G$ on $X$ introduced in \cite[Exp.
+V, Proposition 1.8]{SGA1} discusses only a (rather straightforward) statement that it is impossible for $X/G$ to be a scheme {\it and} for $\pi\colon X \to X/G$ to be affine\footnote{Affineness of $X \to X/G$ is part of the definition of an ``admissible'' action of $G$ on $X$ introduced in \cite[Exp.
 V, Definition 1.7]{SGA1}.}.
-We strengten the result and show that $X/G$ is not a scheme without the affineness requirement on $\pi$. \end{rmk} \begin{proof} Suppose that $X/G$ is an $R$-scheme, and consider the image $\ov{x}\coloneqq \pi(x) \in X/G$.
+We strengthen the result and show that $X/G$ is not a scheme without the affineness requirement on $\pi$. \end{rmk} \begin{proof} Suppose that $X/G$ is an $R$-scheme, and consider the image $\ov{x}\coloneqq \pi(x) \in X/G$.
 It admits an affine neighborhood $\ov{U}\subset X/G$; this defines an open $G$-stable subscheme $U\coloneqq \pi^{-1}(\ov{U})\subset X$ containing the orbit $G.x$.

 Now we note that the morphism $\pi|_U\colon U \to \ov{U}$ is quasi-finite and separated.
-Indeed, it is separated of finite type since $U$ is separated of finite type over $R$ and $\ov{U}$ is separated; its fibers are finite by the construction.
+Indeed, it is separated of finite type since $U$ is separated of finite type over $R$ and $\ov{U}$ is separated; its fibers are finite by construction.
 Therefore, Zariski's main theorem \cite[Proposition 18.12.12]{EGA4_4} implies that $\pi|_{U}$ is quasi-affine, i.e. the natural morphism

 is a quasi-compact open immersion.
 We note that $\Spec \O_U(U)$ naturally admits an action of the group $G$ induced by the action of $G$ on $\O_U$.
 Trivially, any point $y \in \Spec \O_U(U)$ admits an affine neighborhood containing $G.y$.
 Thus, Lemma~\ref{lemma:alg-open-G-orbit-preserved} applied to $\Spec \O_U(U)$ and its open subscheme $U$ implies that the same holds for $U$.
-As the result, the orbit $G.x$ is contained in some open affine subscheme of $X$. \end{proof}
+As a result, the orbit $G.x$ is contained in some open affine subscheme of $X$. \end{proof}

 Definition~\ref{defn:geometric-quotient} is useless unless we can verify that $X/G$ is a scheme if $X$ is.
 The main goal of the rest of the section is to review when this is the case under some (mild) assumptions on $X$.